shiny-umbreon898/academicskills/README.md

 ### Client-side storage

 This project is designed to be easy to run locally: no backend, no sign in.
-If you need multi-user persistence, move progress saving into a backend API and database.
+If you need multi-user persistence, move progress saving into a backend API and database

 ## Installation and Quickstart